ConfirmitYaroslavlStudents/Students/ScreenshotHandler/readme.md

 `createThumbnails` - create thumbnails for screenshots or not

-`errorType` _(string one of `["flat", "movement", "flatDifferenceIntensity", "movementDifferenceIntensity", "diffOnly"]`, default: `movementDifferenceIntensity`)_ - screenshots overlay difference output mode:
+`errorType` _(string one of `["flat", "movement", "flatDifferenceIntensity", "movementDifferenceIntensity", "diffOnly"]`)_ - screenshots overlay difference output mode:
   * `flat`, `flatDifferenceIntensity` - screenshots overlay with diferences highlighting
   * `movement`, `movementDifferenceIntensity` - screenshots overlay with diferences highlighting (base and new elements have different colors)
   * `diffOnly` - show only differences